rogeryeosgit/QTProject/README.md

 - Needed to copy user id to session to persist session information
 - Mongoose methods need to be called one at a time and not nested, otherwise unintended returns might happen
 - Find in DB still has some problems creating, clean up properly function to check and create in DB.

+16/08/2018
+- Fixed google auth.
+All done!
+- Meddled with the DB abit.
+Drop database by db.dropDatabase() after using it.
+- interesting that "unqiue" for MongoDB doesn't check for uniqueness initially.
+Workarounds https://mongoosejs.com/docs/faq.html#unique-doesnt-work
+- db.users.createIndex({"email":1}) manually create index for mongodb for email in ascending order